 - be proud of being part of a successful and visionary organisation.

-An individual's Performance is driven by having the Ability to do their work (training and enough time to complete tasks); an enjoyment of the work itself and/or the desire to achieve certain goals, either of which underpins personal Motivation; being encouraged to be self-directing enough to plan and set direction which gives Opportunity to succeed to their own terms; to know Why their company is in business, beyond what they themselves do, KPIs and profit - a Direction set by energising leaders.
+An individual's Performance is driven by having the Ability to do their work (training and enough time to complete tasks); an enjoyment of the work itself and/or the desire to achieve certain goals, either or both of which underpin personal Motivation; being encouraged to be self-directing enough to plan and set direction which gives Opportunity to succeed to their own terms; to know Why their company is in business, beyond what they themselves do, KPIs and profit - a Direction set by energising leaders.

 How often have you visited a business and thought 'I'd like to work here'?